upvestco/upvest-go/README.md

 // and HTTP client, allowing overriding of the HTTP client to use.
 // This is useful if you're running in a Google AppEngine environment
-// where the http.DefaultClient is not available. c := NewClient("", nil)
+// where the http.DefaultClient is not available.

+c := NewClient("", nil)

+// Configure logging using the Loggingenabled config key c.Loggingenabled = true
 ```

+## Documentation

+For a comprehensive list of examples, check out the API documentation.

+For details on all the functionality in this library, see the GoDoc documentation.

 ### Tenancy API - API Keys Authentication
 The Upvest API uses the notion of _tenants_, which represent customers that build their platform upon the Upvest API.
 The end-users of the tenant (i.e. your customers), are referred to as _clients_.
 A tenant is able to manage their users directly (CRUD operations for the user instance) and is also able to initiate actions on the user's behalf (create wallets, send transactions).